-This resource is a guide to interpreting the assessment objectives agreed by Ofqual for our new GCSE Art and Design specifications for courses starting in 2016, with first award in 2018.
+This resource is a guide to interpreting the assessment objectives agreed by Ofqual for our GCSE Art and Design specifications.
 These assessment objectives (AOs) are common to all awarding bodies offering this subject and should be viewed as open, expansive statements that can be interpreted by teachers and students in many different ways.